k8sp/sextant/README.md

 ./setup-kubectl.bash
 ```

-## Test kubectl if it's ready
+## Verify kubectl configuration and connection

-Execute the following command, determine wheter the client has been property configured according to the return result.
+Execute the following command, determine whether the client has been property configured according to the return result.

 ```
 bootstrapper ~ # ./kubectl get nodes